Cyber SecurityManaged Service

 Security risks

 A lot of the time, controls exist to protect users and company data.
-Blocking sharing of data, access to certain types of website or preventing the use of specific applications are important not only to prevent malware or ransomware infections, but also to prevent people doing things by accident, or just maintaining visibility of data wherever it may be within the estate.
-As soon as uncontrolled applications come into the mix, everything put in place to comply with security policies or maintain compliance become ineffective.
+Blocking sharing of data, access to certain types of website or preventing the use of specific applications are important to prevent malware or ransomware infections.
+They also prevent people doing things by accident and maintain the visibility of data within your business.

 Hidden IT costs

-Often users will be paying subscription or usage fees for the shadow IT systems they may be using.
-Sure, that’s coming out of a budget somewhere, but not necessarily allocated to IT.
-That raises challenges with understanding the return on investment with solutions you as a business have paid for to address perceived challenges.
-If users are bypassing such systems the implementation and running costs are being wasted.
+Often, users will be paying subscription or usage fees for the shadow IT systems they may be using.
+It’s coming out of a budget somewhere, but not necessarily allocated to IT.

 Blocking progress

-With the changes in working practices that have come about during the last few years, specifically with the COVID-19 lockdowns, users working remotely have been faced with more challenges than ever before.
+With the changes in working practices that have come about during the last few years, specifically following the coronavirus pandemic, users working remotely have been faced with more challenges than ever before.
 The effect of that has been a sharp increase in the use of shadow IT.
 Check out some of the statistics:

 • Cloud storage such as Dropbox, Google Drive and personal Microsoft OneDrive accounts